2022–23 West Ham United F.C. season: December

 In their first match after the winter break, West Ham played Arsenal at the Emirates Stadium on 26 December.
 The Hammers were awarded a penalty in the 27th minute, which Saïd Benrahma converted, after William Saliba fouled Jarrod Bowen in the box.
 Referee Michael Oliver originally awarded Arsenal a penalty for an Aaron Cresswell handball in the last moments of the first half, however, a VAR check determined that the ball had actually struck Cresswell's head and not his hand.
 The Gunners fought back in the second half and won the match 3–1, with goals from Bukayo Saka, Gabriel Martinelli and Eddie Nketiah sealing the comeback victory.

 On 30 December, in their last match of 2022, West Ham lost 2–0 to Brentford at London Stadium.
 The Hammers started the game well, with multiple attempts being saved by David Raya.
 However, in the 18th minute, Brentford scored as Christian Nørgaard's shot was saved by Łukasz Fabiański and rebounded to Ivan Toney.
 Brentford doubled their lead before half-time through Josh Dasilva, who managed to outpace Aaron Cresswell and slide the ball past Fabiański.
 The game was West Ham's fifth consecutive league defeat, equalling a similar run from March and April 2017 under Slaven Bilić.
-A minute of applause was held before the match to honour Brazilian footballer Pelé, who had passed away the day before, players from both teams also wore black armbands in tribute.
+A minute of applause was held before the match to honour Brazilian footballer Pelé, who had died the day before, players from both teams also wore black armbands in tribute.